JOHN 3:16 - ILLUSTRATED

 One snowy day, she and the children left for church while he stayed home.
 After they had departed, the winds grew stronger and the snow turned into a blinding snowstorm.
 He sat down to relax before the fire for the evening.

-Then he heard a loud thump, something hitting against the window...
-And, still another thump.
+Then he heard a loud thump, something hitting against the window.
+And, still another thud.
 He looked outside but could not see anything.
 So he ventured outside for a better view.
-In the field near his house he saw, of all the strangest things, a flock of geese.
+In the field near his house, he saw, of all the strangest things, a flock of geese.
 They were apparently flying to look for a warmer area down south, but they had been caught in the snowstorm.
 The storm had become too blinding and violent for the geese to fly or see their way.
 They were stranded on his farm, with no food or shelter, unable to do more than flutter their wings and fly in aimless circles.
 He had compassion for them and wanted to help them.
-He thought to himself, the barn would be a great place for them to stay.
+He thought to himself; the barn would be a excellent place for them to stay.
 It is warm and safe; surely they could spend the night and wait out the storm.
 So he opened the barn doors for them.

 He waited, watching them, hoping they would notice the open barn and go inside.
 Nevertheless, they did not notice the barn or realize what it could mean for them.
 He moved closer toward them to get their attention, but they just moved away from him out of fear.

 He went into the house and came back with some bread, broke it up, and made a bread trail to the barn.
 They still did not catch on.

 Starting to get frustrated, he went over and tried to shoo them toward the barn.
 They panicked and scattered in every direction except toward the barn.
 Nothing he did could get them to go into the barn where there was warmth, safety, and shelter.

 Can't they see this is the only place where they can survive the storm?